Abraham Tricks Abimelech with Sarah

 If Abraham, one of the most respected and well-known people in the Bible, cannot shake his habit of sinning how difficult is it for us?

-We all have weak spots when it comes to spirituality.
-I don’t know what yours are and I certainly don’t care to share all mine today.
+We all have times of weakness when it comes to spirituality.
+I don’t know what yours are and I certainly don’t care to share all of mine today.

-The point is that sin is tempting and pursues us at our most vulnerable place.
+The point is that sin tempts and pursues us in our most vulnerable place.
+During these times, it is important to remember to stay strong and rely on God’s strength and guidance.

 We are Creatures of Habit